codingupastorm/codingupastorm.github.io/_posts/2024-02-10-why-im-shifting-left.md

 If you like the idea, please give us a star [on our Github](https://github.com/prodzilla/prodzilla)!

 ## Conclusion

-While Shifting Left has its merits in promoting earlier feedback and bug detection, it is not a silver bullet.
-The losses associated with an over-reliance on simulated environments are significant.
+All this is to say, as with all things, the correct approach is likely balanced.
+If your engineers aren't getting any feedback about the quality or behaviour of their code until the end of some pipeline, then yes, please shift left.
+But don't fret just because your team isn't running anything locally - consider this might actually be a good thing!
+Shifting Left on its own is not a silver bullet, and the losses associated with an over-reliance on simulated environments are significant.

 Shifting Right offers a pragmatic, reality-grounded approach that aligns testing with actual user experiences.
 I hope Prodzilla can be one part of this journey, aiming to make testing in production a feasible, efficient, and integral part of the software development lifecycle.